Making Your Own Wedding Cake

 The answer is that almost any cake recipe will work!
 As long as the cake is properly supported and the frosting is stable, you can make whatever flavor you want.

-Each of the cake recipes above have different structure, but they all worked wonderfully as a wedding cake.
-I used my stiff american buttercream, and lots of supports throughout each tier, and they were all a success.
+Each of the cake recipes above has a different structure, but they all worked wonderfully as a wedding cake.
+I used my stiff American buttercream and lots of supports throughout each tier, and they were all a success.

 Let Me Know What You Think!